-If you are a pedestrian and you were hit by a car in Georgia, you have the same right to compensation as anyone else hurt in a car accident.
-However, the process will work slightly differently for you than it would for someone in a car, because unlike a motorist, it’s unlikely that you have an insurance policy that covers your injury.
+If you were hit by a car as a pedestrian in Georgia, you have the same right to compensation as anyone else hurt in a car accident.
+However, the process will work slightly differently for you, because, unlike a motorist, it’s unlikely that you have an insurance policy that covers your injury.
 Nonetheless, you still have a right to be compensated for your injuries.

 - If the driver is found to be at fault, their insurance will pay for your injuries and all other losses—such as time missed at work.
 This is known as a financial recovery.